- Home

 Vitamin B1 is also added to other foods through fortification – for example, in pasta, bread, rice, fortified breakfast cereals, and flour.

-However, if you want to start taking a supplement, it’s important to speak with your doctor first.
+However, if you’d like to start taking a supplement, it’s important to speak with your doctor first.
 To maintain a balance of B vitamins in your system, health professionals often advise healthy adults to take B complex vitamins over individual B supplements.

 These include…